nks102000/C-Programs/C++ Programs Lab 10/README.md

 (Class Template) Write a program to define a class template for reading two data items from the keyboard and find out their sum.

+6th Program
+(Class Template) Write a class template to represent a generic vector.
+Include member functions to perform the following tasks:
+ To create the vector.
+ To modify the value of a given element.
+ To multiply the vector by a scalar value.
+ To display the vector in the form (10, 20, 30,…..)